Description:

 Education and Experience:

-• A Juris Doctor Degree from an accredited law school and a current license to practice law in Massachusetts;
+• A Juris Doctor Degree from an accredited law school and a current license to practice law in Massachusetts.

 • At least 4 years of experience working in a law firm, corporate in-house legal department, governmental agency, or similar setting.